ajitgoel/Notes/InterviewQuestions/ASP.NetCore/Notes.md

 ## How to enable Session in ASP.NET Core?

-The middleware for the session is provided by the package Microsoft.AspNetCore.Session.
+The middleware for the session is provided by the ==package Microsoft.AspNetCore.Session==.
 To use the session in ASP.NET Core application, we need to add this package to csproj file and add the Session middleware to ASP.NET Core request pipeline.

 ```c
  public class Startup